Module 1: Introduction to OpenShift 4.19/4.20/4.21

 1. Installation Method Decision: Based on your environment (connected vs disconnected)

-2. Cluster Configuration: Standard HA vs Compact cluster options
+2. Cluster Configuration: Standard HA vs Compact vs Two-Node with Arbiter options

 3. Infrastructure Approach: VIPs vs external load balancers